EvgenySeven/php-imgbb-api/README.md

 Use the following methods to upload your image to ImgBB:

 - Get API key from [ImgBB](https://api.imgbb.com)
-- Insert your API key into the example below instead of 'IMGBB_API_KEY' variable.
+- Insert your API key into the example below instead of 'YOUR_API_KEY' variable.

 ```php
 //Connecting the ImgbbApi.php class file.